aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-➢ Drawn from the surrounding hexes, but are creatures that are less likely to be encountered than those on the primary table.
+- Drawn from the surrounding hexes, but are creatures that are less likely to be encountered than those on the primary table.

-➢ Creatures that do not lair nearby but are drawn from the appropriate terrain tables.
+- Creatures that do not lair nearby but are drawn from the appropriate terrain tables.
 These represent traveling monsters that can be encountered in this area.

-Encounter tables can also include events such as hazards, weather conditions, random magical occurrences, etc. that occur when rolled.
+Encounter tables can als- include events such as hazards, weather conditions, random magical occurrences, etc. that occur when rolled.